getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 C++ Call of the assembly
 ------------------------

-Note that the most natural way to use the generic assembly is by the use of the genric assembly bricks of the model object, see Section :ref:`ud-model-generic-assembly`.
+Note that the most natural way to use the generic assembly is by the use of the generic assembly bricks of the model object, see Section :ref:`ud-model-generic-assembly`.
 It is however also possible to use the high level generic assembly on its own.

 The generic assembly is driven by the object ``getfem::ga_workspace`` defined in :file:`getfem/getfem\_generic_assembly.h`.